Fix the broken system – back our criminal justice campaign

 Things are going wrong at every level and every stage.
 It’s become a nightmare journey through the system for the accused, for victims and for solicitors alike.

-We’re calling on government to address the problems by adopting our policy recommendations on criminal justice.
+We’re calling on government to address the problems by:

 Support the campaign by sharing our messages on criminal justice on LinkedIn or X (formerly known as Twitter).